splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/9-low-level-programming/2-trailside/bit-shifting.md

 So this binary number represents the decimal number `11` (8 + 2 + 1).

-The bit manipulation we cover in this section just mean that we are interacting with data in its underlyting form, rather than its abstraction (where in the case of `1011` we would always think of the value as just being the integer `11`), we deal with the individual bits themselves.
+The bit manipulation we cover in this section just mean that we are interacting with data in its underlying form, rather than its abstraction (where in the case of `1011` we would always think of the value as just being the integer `11`), we deal with the individual bits themselves.

 ### Why do we care about bits?